horvathpatrik01/AudioPlayerPlugin/README.md

-Commit changes here first before merging it into the master branch.
+Commit changes on develop branch first before merging it into the master branch.